A guide to seeing Portland on a Budget: Nob Hill (NW 23rd Avenue)

 Nob Hill is right on NW 23rd Ave, has a steady crowd of regulars day and night, and serves up $3 well drinks and dirt-cheap Pabst Blue Ribbon (for some reason PBR is a Portland favorite) during their 3pm-6pm happy hours.

 Crackerjack’s is a bit more off of the beaten track which means your designated driver might *actually* be able to find a place to park.
-Monday through Saturday you can help yourself to $2.50 well drinks, $1.50 domestic draughts, and $4 wine from 4pm-7pm.
+Monday through Saturday you can help yourself to cheap drinks during happy hour from 4pm-7pm.
 The pizza by-the-slice is a great bargain, and there’s almost always room to hang out on their big patio.

 I’m only going to talk about one place you should go for dinner over here because I think it’s underrated: Marrakesh Moroccan Restaurant.
 For $18 you get to sit on a big pouf, have your hands washed with rose water, and enjoy a 5-course meal.
 There’s even belly dancers on Friday and Saturday nights!
 I absolutely love this place, and I know you will, too.